comaps/website/content/_index.nl.md

 ---
-description: "Discover more of your journey  \nPowered by the community\n"
+description: 'Discover more of your journey -<br/>Powered by the community'
 extra:
   freedom:
     description: 'Discover your journey, navigate the world with privacy and community at the forefront.'